jenssegers/chef-patch/README.md

 Chef File
 ===============

-Some handy Chef custom resources for when you want to replace text and lines in files.
+Some handy Chef resources for when you want to append, replace or delete and lines in files.

-*As of version 2.0 the Filehelper cookbook was renamed File cookbook to accomodate a migration from definitions to custom LWRPs.*

 replace
 -------